w3c/wai-curricula/content/designer/forms-design.md

 {% include excol.html type="middle" %}

-Show examples of different form elements and their intended purpose according to overall usability best practices, including edit boxes, check boxes, radio buttons.
-Explain uses of standard and non-standard components and how they impact accessibility.
+Show examples of different form elements and their intended purpose, including edit boxes, check boxes, radio buttons, and buttons.
+Explain uses of standard versus non-standard components and how use of non-standard elements impacts accessibility.

 #### Learning Outcomes for Topic

 Students should be able to:

-* identify different uses and intended purposes of form elements, including:
+* identify different uses and intended purposes of form elements
-  * edit boxes for text insertion
-  * check boxes for multiple selections
-  * radio buttons for single selections
-  * buttons for input submission
 * identify the compatibility issues and cognitive overload from using form elements with unintended purposes
 * evaluate the use of standard versus non-standard form elements and select those which minimize extra work to make them accessible at a later phase
 * identify related requirements for developers to write code for form elements that programmatically identifies their intended purpose